jetstack/cert-manager-nginx-plus-lab/README.md

 * A webhook server to provide dynamic admission control over cert-manager resources.
 This means that cert-manager benefits from most of the same behavior that core Kubernetes resource have.
 * The CA injector controller is responsible for injecting the CA bundle into the webhook in order to allow the Kubernetes to ‘trust’ the webhook API server.

+Wait until all the cert-manager pods have `STATUS: Running`.

 ## Issuing certificates

 ### Setting up Venafi TPP